-Motivation...it's what I'm lacking this morning, but I think motivation is increasing in my classroom, and I thought I'd share a few things I've done to make that happen.
+Motivation…it’s what I’m lacking this morning, but I think motivation is increasing in my classroom, and I thought I’d share a few ways I’ve added spark to make that happen.
+I can’t take credit for all the ideas though.
+Many have come from what I learned by reading The Book Whisperer by Donalyn Miller.
+Have you read it?
+If not, I suggest you grab a copy for this summer.

-I've been reading The Book Whisperer by Donalyn Miller, and if you have not read it, run out to your nearest book store and pick it up.
-It will help change your thinking about how to help your students learn to love to read.
-The sequel, Reading in the Wild, has also been released and is up next for me as soon as I finish this one.
+Over the summer, I read The Book Whisperer by Donalyn Miller, and the sequel, Reading in the Wild, which was just released is up next for me as soon as I finish this one.
 So what have I taken from this book??

 Well, in the first few chapters, Donalyn talks about current practices in reading (whole group novels, reading study guides, and the amount of times kids actually spend reading).
 We teachers like to talk, and when we spend all the time talking, the kids are getting less and less time to practice.
 Whole class novel study…hits about 1/3 of the group.
 The other 2/3s are either not interested in the book or read above or below the book’s level.
 So what do we do to change this?
 The answer is in choice.